cakephp/docs/en/intro/conventions.rst

 Constants
 =========

-Always keep the same pattern, as a suggestion, in capital letters and underlines:
+Always keep the same pattern, as a suggestion, in capital letters and underscore:
 ``MIN_USER_AGE``, ``MY_CONSTANT_PERSONAL``.

 Variables